Snigdha-OS/documentation/docs/dev_guide/pkgbuild-template.md

 # Maintainer: Your Name <your_email@provider.com>
 pkgname=
-org=Snigdha-OS # The username/organization username where you upload the Source Code. branch=master # Your GitHub/GitLab/Gitea repository branch
-pkgver= # Initiate it with 1.
-pkgrel= # Initiate it with 1.
-pkgdesc='' # A short description of your package.
+org=Snigdha-OS # The username/organization username where you upload the Source Code. branch=master # Your GitHub/GitLab/Gitea repository branch.
+Possible values: master, main, devlopment pkgver= # Initiate it with 1. pkgrel= # Initiate it with 1. pkgdesc='' # A short description of your package.